ChrisHandley/intro-to-python-flask/_episodes/02-numpy.md

 - "Perform operations on arrays of data."
 keypoints:
 - "Import a library into a program using `import libraryname`."
-- "Use the `numpy` library to work with arrays in Python."
+- "Use the `numpy` and `pandas` library to work with arrays in Python."
 - "The expression `array.shape` gives the shape of an array."
 - "Use `array[x, y]` to select a single element from a 2D array."
 - "Array indices start at 0, not 1."